jcollard/elm-mode/README.md

 Set or customize `elm-format-on-save` to `t` to apply `elm-format` on the current buffer on every save.

+Set or customize `elm-format-elm-version` to change which version of Elm to format against.
+Valid options are `0.17` and `0.16`.
+The default is `0.17`.

 #### `elm-oracle`

 The following functionality requires [elm-oracle][elm-oracle] to be